PSatyadevAbhiram/PSatyadevAbhiram/README.md

 - 👋 Hi, I’m @PSatyadevAbhiram
 - 👀 I’m interested in Coding amd learning new things
-- 🌱 I’m currently aiming for securing a full time job in fullstack development.
+- 🌱 I’m currently aiming to develop a project with Ai integrated in it.
 - 💞️ I’m looking to collaborate on any research project that would have the components of Ai and Software dev.
 - 📫 How to reach me - Please mail me at abhiram.mails1@gmail.com